shenwei356/seqkit/doc/docs/usage.md

 supported.

 Firstly, seqkit reads the sequence IDs.
-If the file is not plain FASTA file, seqkit will write the sequences to tempory files, and create FASTA index.
+If the file is not plain FASTA file, seqkit will write the sequences to temporary files, and create FASTA index.

 Secondly, seqkit shuffles sequence IDs and extract sequences by FASTA index.

+Attentions:
+  1. For the two-pass mode (-2/--two-pass), The flag -U/--update-faidx is recommended to ensure the .fai file matches the FASTA file.

 Usage:
   seqkit shuffle [flags]

 Flags:
+  -h, --help            help for shuffle
-  -k, --keep-temp       keep tempory FASTA and .fai file when using 2-pass mode -s, --rand-seed int   rand seed for shuffle (default 23) -2, --two-pass        two-pass mode read files twice to lower memory usage. (only for FASTA format)
+  -k, --keep-temp       keep temporary FASTA and .fai file when using 2-pass mode -s, --rand-seed int   rand seed for shuffle (default 23) -2, --two-pass        two-pass mode read files twice to lower memory usage. (only for FASTA format) -U, --update-faidx    update the fasta index file if it exists.
+Use this if you are not sure whether the fasta file changed

 ```